 Christmas Jumper Day: On Friday 18th December pupils and staff held a Christmas Jumper Day raising money for Save the Children.

 Valentine's Dance: Y7-9 pupils had a great time at the Valentine's Dance on 11th February.
 We raised £172.00 for charity.
 Thank you to all the staff who supervised the event and to those who helped decorating the hall beforehand 🎈.
 A big thank you to The Student Council and Mrs Hailwood for organising the event as well as our fantastic DJ, Mr Tivinan 🐼.
 It was lovely to see the kids having such a fun time!

 Click here to see our photos on Facebook.

 Cake Sale: Risedale pupils Jessica Hamilton, Chloe Sharp and Ella-Mae Harton raised ⭐️£114.32⭐️ for their forthcoming trip to Atlanta, Georgia where they'll compete in one of the biggest cheerleading competitions in the USA alongside their squad from Lazer Cheer Academy.
 Well done and good luck!

 Our Christmas Fair raised an amazing total of ⭐️£425.43⭐️ for BBC Children in Need.
-Thank you to all at Risedale Sports and Community College who gave up their time to organise a stall and plan for the fair and also to everyone who came and supported the evening.
+Thank you to everyone at Risedale who gave up their time to organise a stall and plan for the fair and also to everyone who came and supported the evening.